UserSaiVarma/Donor_Choose/README.md

 1. **Eploratory Data Analysis.ipynb**      :    This notebook contains all the exploratory data analysis done on the data and plotted the results for easy understanding.
 2. **Data Preprocessing.ipynb**       : This notebook contains all the preprocessing operations performed on all the features of the data.
 3. **Naive Bayes.ipynb**    : Perform vectorization using BOW and TFIDF separately and applied Naive bayes on top of it.
+4. **Decision Tree and SVM.ipyn**  : Performed vectorization using TFIDF and TFIDFweightedW2V separately on the data and applied Decision tree along with SVM on top of it.
+5. **Gradient Boosted DT**  :  Performed vectorization using TFIDF and TFIDFweightedW2V separately on the data and applied Gradient boosted decision tree on top of it
+6. **Results**   : Contains all the result plots for all models

 ## Results:
 1. Applying Naive Bayes: